jgOhYeah/TunePlayer/extras/TunePlayer_MusescorePlugin/MusescorePlugin.md

 # TunePlayer MuseScore Plugin
 This plugin allows suitable sheet music to be easily converted into a format that TunePlayer can use.
-It has been tested with MuseScore 3.6.2 and MuseScore 4.3.0.
+It has been tested with MuseScore 3.6.2 and only partially works with MuseScore 4.

 See [here](https://github.com/jgOhYeah/TunePlayer) for more info on TunePlayer and updates.